 - Excellent leadership skills

 - Excellent computer skills with experience using Microsoft Office 365 and Dropbox

 - Experience using presentation software (e.g., Adobe or Canva) and GIS Mapping a plus

-Interested candidates should email a resume along with a cover letter describing their specific qualifications and interest in the position to HR@onehundredmiles[dot]org.
+Interested candidates should email a resume and cover letter describing their qualifications and interest in the position to HR@onehundredmiles[dot]org.
 OHM offers a competitive salary based on experience and a comprehensive benefits package.

 Submissions without a cover letter will not be considered.
-Please no telephone inquiries.
-Because of the volume of applicants, only those who best match the position needs will be contacted.
+Please, no telephone inquiries.
+Due to the volume of applicants, only those who best match the position’s needs will be contacted.
 One Hundred Miles is an equal opportunity employer.